Expansion for a Fundamental Solution of Laplace's Equation in Flat-Ring Cyclide Coordinates: Lam e functions of the first and second kind

 \section{Lam\'e functions of the first and second kind}

 In this section we consider particular solutions of the Lam\'e equation that are needed to introduce flat-ring harmonics in Section \ref{sec5}.
 The Lam\'e equation is

-where $\nu\ge -\frac12$ and the modulus $k$ of the Jacobian elliptic function $\sn$ satisfies $0<k<1$.
-The simply-periodic Lam\'e functions are those functions which are solutions of the Lam\'{e} equation \eqref{4:Lame} with period $4K$.
+where $\nu\ge -\frac12$ and the modulus $k$ of the {Jacobian} elliptic function $\sn$ satisfies $0<k<1$.
+The simply-periodic Lam\'e functions are those functions which are solutions of the Lam\'{e} equation~\eqref{4:Lame} with period $4K$.
 We refer to these as Lam\'e functions of the first kind.
 In the application to flat-ring coordinates $k$ is fixed ($k$ is determined by the coordinate system) while $\nu=-\tfrac12,\frac12,\frac32,\dots$.
 The constant $h$ is the eigenvalue parameter.
-The function $\sn^2(s,k)$ is even and has period $2K$ so that \eqref{4:Lame} is a special case of an even Hill equation \cite[\S 28.29(i)]{NIST:DLMF}.
-The eigenvalue problem asks for values of $h$ such that \eqref{4:Lame} has a nontrivial solution ${\sf E}(s)$ with period $4K$.
-This eigenvalue problem is treated in \cite[(15.5.1)]{ErdelyiHTFIII} and \cite [Theorem 1.2]{MagnusWinkler66}.
-The eigenvalue problem splits into four regular Sturm-Liouville problems with separated boundary conditions \cite[Ch.\ VI]{Walter98} according to Table \ref{4:table2}.
+The function $\sn^2(s,k)$ is even and has period $2K$ so that \eqref{4:Lame} is a special case of an even Hill equation \cite[Section~28.29({\rm i})]{NIST:DLMF}.
+The eigenvalue problem asks for values of~$h$ such that~\eqref{4:Lame} has a nontrivial solution ${\sf E}(s)$ with period~$4K$.
+This eigenvalue problem is treated in \cite[equation~(15.5.1)]{ErdelyiHTFIII} and \cite[Theorem~1.2]{MagnusWinkler66}.
+The eigenvalue problem splits into four regular Sturm--Liouville problems with separated boundary conditions \cite[Chapter~VI]{Walter98} according to Table~\ref{4:table2}.

 In this table, in each case $n\in\N_0$ denotes the number of zeros of the eigenfunction in the interval $(0,K)$.
 All eigenfunctions are normalized so that

 \begin{thm} Each of the systems

 forms an orthonormal basis in the Hilbert space $L^2(0,K)$.
 All four systems combined form an orthonormal basis of $L^2(-2K,2K)$ provided each function is multiplied by $\frac12$. \end{thm}